tobs-code/Mechatronic-Prompting/REFERENCE_PROMPTS/Adversarial_State_Export_Validation-Reference.md

 * No "good intentions"
 * Only states, flags, sinks

-ASEV does not decide.
+# ASEV does not decide.

 **The structure enforces the decision.**

----

-## Fluency is not a success metric.

-Passing validation is.

 ---